cscanlin/films_api/README.md

 This project is built with Django and heavily leverages the django-rest-framework.

-Full Endpoint docs are available at: https://films-api.herokuapp.com/docs
+Full endpoint docs are available at: https://films-api.herokuapp.com/docs

 The API logic is split among 4 main parts: